Heart of Albion

-Project Gargoyle has an advisory committee includes representatives from relevant departments of Leicestershire County Council, the diocesan archaeologist, representatives of Leicestershire Fieldworkers, a committee member of the Leicestershire Archaeological and Historical Society and an art history graduate.
+Project Gargoyle was set up by an advisory committee which included representatives from relevant departments of Leicestershire County Council, the diocesan archaeologist, representatives of Leicestershire Fieldworkers, a committee member of the Leicestershire Archaeological and Historical Society and an art history graduate.

 Project Gargoyle has three main phases:

 The main survey phase where Heritage Wardens and volunteers survey and record all the churches in Leicestershire and Rutland.
 This started in February 2010 and is ongoing.